Learning to grow: control of material self-assembly using evolutionary reinforcement learning

 In \s{sec_ev} we describe the evolutionary scheme, which involves alternating physical and evolutionary dynamics.
-In \s{sec_ass} we show that it can be used to increase the fidelity with which a certain structure assembles, until assembly fidelity is comparable to that of previously-know slow cooling protocols, but achieved in a fraction of the time.
-In \s{sec_poly} we show that networks can learn to select between two polymorphs that are equal in energy and that both form under slow cooling protocols.
-The strategy used by the networks to achieve this selection provides new insight into the self-assembly of this system.
+In \s{sec_ass} we show that it leads to networks able to promote the self-assembly of a certain structure faster and better than intuitive cooling protocols can.
+In \s{sec_poly} we show that networks can learn to select between two polymorphs that are equal in energy and that form in unpredictable quantities under slow cooling protocols.
+The strategy used by the networks to achieve this selection provides new insight into the self-assembly of the system under study.
 We conclude in \s{sec_conc}.
 Networks learn these efficient and new self-assembly protocols with no human input beyond the specification of which target parameter to promote, pointing the way to the design of synthesis protocols by artificial intelligence.